Syed-A-Naqvi/task_bell/README.md

 These same instructions apply for Timers, with the only difference being that when selecting the time, it doesn't refer to time of day, but rather a time offset from when the alarm was enabled

+You can edit Alarms/Timers/Folders by pressing and holding on the alarm/timer you want to edit

+You can delete Alarms/Timers/Folders by swiping right on them.
+Option to undo until snackbar disappears

 #### Stopwatch

 This has all the basically functionality you would expect from a stopwatch.
 It can be started, stopped, restarted, reset, and keeps track of lap times.